JoshuaJB/AI1020_LAB_1/instructions.md

   * Type: 'V' to enter Visual Mode (enables selection)
   * Use the arrow keys to move your cursor to the end of the file (selecting everything)
   * Type: 'y' to copy the selected text (short for "yank"---vim's term for copying)
-- Exit this file: Type `:q` and press Enter
+- Exit this file: Type Esc (to ensure you're in normal mode) then `:q` and press Enter

+**Accidentally put some text you didn't want to in your file?
+Add an exclaimation mark after the q to exit without saving; _i.e._, type `:q!`.**

 <details>
   <summary>[Click this text for advanced vim shortcuts.]</summary>